-- i.
-Quoted market prices in active markets for the same or similar assets or liabilities. - ii.
-Where the use of quoted market prices for the same assets or liabilities is not possible, quoted market prices in active markets for similar assets and liabilities with adjustments to reflect differences shall be used. - iii.
-If there are no quoted market prices in active markets available, should use mark-tomodel techniques, which are alternative valuation techniques that must be benchmarked, extrapolated or otherwise calculated as far as possible from a market input. - iv.
+i.
+Quoted market prices in active markets for the same or similar assets or liabilities.

+ii.
+Where the use of quoted market prices for the same assets or liabilities is not possible, quoted market prices in active markets for similar assets and liabilities with adjustments to reflect differences shall be used.

+iii.
+If there are no quoted market prices in active markets available, should use mark-tomodel techniques, which are alternative valuation techniques that must be benchmarked, extrapolated or otherwise calculated as far as possible from a market input.

+iv.
 Must make maximum use of relevant observable inputs and market inputs and rely as little as possible on undertaking-specific inputs, minimising the use of unobservable inputs.

-Description of valuation bases, methods and main assumptions as at 31 December 2021:
+Description of valuation bases, methods and main assumptions as at 31 December 2022

-SOLVENCY II BAI ANCE SHEET FINANCIAL STAT EMENTS ("IFRS") NAME OF ASSET VALUE - € VALUATION METHODOLOGY VALUE - € VALUATION METHODOLOGY Plant and equipment 198,356 Same as IFRS 198,356 - Cost less accumulated depreciation (IAS 16) Management assumes cost model to be representative of fair value as at year end.
-Right of use of asset (IFRS 16) 355,116 Same as IFRS 355,116 IFRS16 Intangible assets - They cannot be sold separately and there is no active market for the same or similar assets hence zero value under Solvency II 18,634 Cost less accumulated amortisation.
-Deferred acquisition costs - Valued at zero 1,539,220 Calculated on a basis compatible with that used to determine unearned premiums (IFRS 4) Financial assets at fair value through profit and loss 2,059 Same as IFRS.
-Market value listed equities.
-2,059 Fair Value (IAS 39) Investment in subsidiary 1,000 Same as IFRS.
-Equity method.
-1,000 Cost less impairment Investments in fixed term deposits 14,015 Market value - Difference due to reclassification of short- term fixed deposits shown in cash and cash equivalents as per IFRS Financial Statements. - Classified as Cash and cash equivalents in IFRS accounts.
-Insurance and intermediaries receivables 1,542,195 Valuation as per IFRS, some differenc- es in classification - Classified in Trade and other receivables under IFRS accounts - No valuation difference.
-Amortised cost less impairment (IAS 39) Trade and other receivables 18,175,827 Valuation as per IFRS, some differences in classification 19,784,501 Amortised cost less impairment (IAS 39) Reinsurance receivables 486,429 Valuation as per IFRS, some differences in classification 4,228,526 Amortised cost less impairment (IAS 39) Reinsurance recoverables 10,906,867 Valuation as per IFRS, some differences in classification 12,919,940 Share of insurance contracts liabilities (IFRS 4) Cash and cash equivalents 23,858,226 Same as IFRS.
-Difference due to reclassification of short-term fixed deposits shown in cash and cash equivalents as per IFRS and due to reclassification of customer c/a shown in any other assets, not elsewhere shown as per IFRS.
-23,805,762 Amortised cost less impairment (IAS 39)
+SOLVENCY II BA FINANCIAL STA TEMENTS ("IFRS") NAME OF ASSET VALUE - € VALUATION METHODOLOGY VALUE - € VALUATION METHODOLOGY Plant and equipment 139,302 Same as IFRS.
+Classified in Property, Plant & equipment held for own use 139,302 Cost less accumulated depreciation (IAS 16) Management assumes cost model to be representative of fair value as at year end.
+Right of use of asset (IFRS 16) 195,214 Same as IFRS.
+Classified in Property, Plant & equipment held for own use 195,214 IFRS16 Intangible assets - They cannot be sold separately and there is no active market for the same or similar assets hence zero value under Solvency II 17,488 Cost less accumulated amortisation.
+Deferred acquisition costs - Valued at zero 2,541,613 Calculated on a basis compatible with that used to determine unearned premiums (IFRS 4) Financial assets at fair value through profit and loss - Same as IFRS.
+Dif- ference classification as per Solvency II mapping 5,033,625 Fair Value (IAS 39) Investments in Equities / Collective Investments Undertakings / Gov- ernment Bonds 10,018,930 Same as IFRS. - Fair Value (IAS 39) Investment in subsidiaries 1,677,657 Cost less impair- ment.
+Classified in Holdings in related undertakings, includ- ing participations 1,677,657 Cost less impairment Investment in associates 1,610,161 Equity method.
+Classified in Holdings in related undertakings, including participations 1,610,161 Equity method Investments in fixed term deposits 5,014,015 Same as IFRS - Classified as Cash and cash equivalents in IFRS accounts.
+Trade and other receivables / Insurance and intermediaries receivables 22,766,995 Valuation as per IFRS, some differences in classification 7,504,313 Amortised cost less impairment (IAS 39).
+Included in Trade and other receiv- ables, Non-financial assets and Loans receivable in IFRS accounts Reinsurers' receiv- able balances - 4,925,510 Non-financial assets Classified in Trade and other receivables under Solvency II 17,151,667 Loans receivable Classified in Trade and other receivables under Solvency II 859,345 Reinsurance recoverables 12,113,185 Valuation as per IFRS, some differences in classification 15,885,188 Share of insurance contracts liabilities (IFRS 4)

+SOLVENCY II BALANCE SHEET FINANCIAL ST FATEMENTS ("IFRS") NAME OF ASSET VALUE - € VALUATION METHODOLOGY VALUE - € VALUATION METHODOLOGY Cash and cash equivalents 15,585,811 Same as IFRS.
+Difference due to reclassification of short-term fixed deposits and money market instruments shown in cash and cash equivalents as per IFRS and due to reclassification of customer c/a shown in any other assets, not elsewhere shown as per IFRS 24,525,577 Amortised cost less impairment (IAS 39)